tamari92/kf2-tournament/scoring.md

 Unlike the previous bonuses, NMB acts as a **multiplier to the total score** of the match.
 Specifically, NMB multiplies the Total Score by a factor of **1.50x (150%).** This multiplier is applied *AFTER* all previous bonuses are added to and all penalties subtracted from the current score.

 NMB exists to reward teams that manage to overcome the innate difficulty increase brought on by not having a dedicated healer present on the team.
-In the event that a player should switch to or spawn into the game as a **Field Medic**, the bonus is immediately marked as **Void** and a message is printed to the chat box.
+In the event that a player should switch to or spawn into the game as a **Field Medic**, the bonus is immediately marked as **"fully void"** and a message is printed to the chat box.

-**It is NOT possible to revert this state once obtained.** Switching off of Field Medic will not restore the original bonus multiplier.
+**It is NOT possible to revert the full void state once obtained.** Switching off of Field Medic will not restore the original bonus multiplier.

 #### Survivalist Penalty
 There is one special case with the NMB, seen in the instance that a **Survivalist** is present on the team during the run.

-This is referred to as "Partial" No-Medic Bonus.
-In a partial NMB run, the score multiplier is reduced to **1.25x (125%)**.
+In this case, a penalty is applied to the NMB score multiplier that reduces it to **1.25x (125%)**.
+At this point, the bonus is said to be **"partially void".**

 The purpose of this penalty is to address Survivalist's nature as a generalist and the presence of specific Perk Skills and passive bonuses that inherently make them a *much* more viable non-Medic alternative than the rest of the Perks in the game on average.
 This penalty allows alternative No-Medic strategies to remain competitive and allows those strategies to be rewarded through the earning of additional bonus points.

-As with a *"full"* No-Medic run (described above), **it is NOT possible to revert this state once obtained.** Switching off of Survivalist will not restore the original bonus multiplier.
+As with a *"full"* No-Medic run (described above), **it is NOT possible to revert the partial void state once obtained.** Switching off of Survivalist will not restore the original bonus multiplier.

 #### Example
 As an example, consider the following Completion Score (CS), Health Bonus (HB), Time Bonus (TB), and Objective Bonus (OB) values: